 Three architecturally stunning glass pyramids just south of accidental beach represent 2 different atmospheric climates within.

-Arid, temperate and tropical climates represent over 700 species of plants in these three biomes drawing crowds to the Edmonton River Valley year round and after a much needed facelift, the Conservatory is back up and running as of 2021.
+Arid, temperate and tropical climates represent over 700 species of plants in these three biomes drawing crowds to the Edmonton River Valley year round and after a much needed facelift, the Conservatory is back up and running.

 Alberta Legislature building – The Ledge